jessicabeyer/cleanBDfile/README.md

 devtools::install_github('jessicabeyer/cleanBDfile')
 ```

-As an example, we can load an example xls file containing the Batch Analysis results
+As an example, we can look at an example xls file containing Batch Analysis results

 ```
 batchAnalysisResults <- dir(system.file("exampleFC.xls"))
 ```
-This format would be very difficult to work with in R:
+The format of this xls file would be very difficult to work with in R:

 |                                  |          |             |                |             |                |              |             |             |              |              |
 |----------------------------------|----------|-------------|----------------|-------------|----------------|--------------|-------------|-------------|--------------|--------------|